hareenl/gpt-plus/README.md

 ### Optional Step - AWS Polly
 Add AWS Polly support for Text-to-Speech by filling in the AWS Access and Secret keys in the .env file.
-If this step is completed, the console provide an option to enable Text-to-Speech when initialised.
+If this step is completed, the console will provide an option to enable Text-to-Speech when initialised.

 #### Example
 ```sh